On Bridging Generic and Personalized Federated Learning for Image Classification: Related Work (A detailed version is in )

-Personalized FL \cite{Kulkarni2020SurveyOP} learns a customized model for each client.
-Many approaches are based on multi-task learning (MTL)~\cite{zhang2017survey,ruder2017overview,evgeniou2004regularized,evgeniou2007multi,jacob2009clustered,zhang2010convex} --- leveraging the clients' task relatedness to improve model generalizability.
-For instance, \cite{smith2017federated} encouraged related clients to learn similar models; \cite{li2020federated-FMTL,dinh2020personalized,hanzely2020lower,hanzely2020federated,corinzia2019variational,li2019fedmd} regularized local models with a learnable global model, prior, or set of data logits. \cite{liang2020think,li2021fedbn,bui2019federated,arivazhagan2019federated} designed the model architecture to have both personalized (usually the feature extractor) and shareable components. \cite{fedfomo,Huang2021PersonalizedCF} constructed for each client an initialized model or regularizer based on learnable bases.
-Our approach is inspired by MTL as well but has several notable differences from existing works.
-First, we found that the global aggregation step in generic FL already serves as a strong regularizer.
-Second, instead of learning for each client a personalized feature extractor \cite{bui2019federated,liang2020think} or an entire independent model that can operate alone \cite{smith2017federated,dinh2020personalized,hanzely2020lower}, \FedRoD shares a single feature extractor among all clients, inspired by invariant risk minimization \cite{arjovsky2019invariant,ahuja2020invariant} and domain generalization \cite{muandet2013domain,ghifary2015domain}.
-This reduces the total parameters to be learned and improves model's generalizability.
-Compared to \FedPer~\cite{arivazhagan2019federated} which also learned a shared feature extractor, \FedRoD simultaneously outputs a single, strong global model to excel in the generic FL setup.
+\textbf{Personalized federated learning.} Many approaches for personalized FL \citep{Kulkarni2020SurveyOP} are based on multi-task learning (MTL)~\citep{zhang2017survey,ruder2017overview}.
+For instance, \cite{smith2017federated} encouraged related clients to learn similar models; \cite{li2020federated-FMTL,dinh2020personalized,hanzely2020lower} regularized local models with a learnable global model.
+Our approach is inspired by MTL as well but has notable differences.
+First, we found that global aggregation in generic FL already serves as a strong regularizer.
+Second, instead of learning for each client a feature extractor \citep{bui2019federated,liang2020think} or an entire model, \FedRoD shares a single feature extractor among clients, inspired by \cite{zhang2014facial,caruana1997multitask}.
+This reduces the total parameters to be learned and improves generalization.
+Compared to \citep{arivazhagan2019federated,collins2021exploiting} which also learned a shared feature extractor, \FedRoD simultaneously excels in both FL setups.

-Some other approaches are based on mixture models. \cite{peterson2019private,deng2020adaptive,mansour2020three,agarwal2020federated,zec2020federated} (separately) learned global and personalized models and performed a mixture of them for prediction. \cite{reisser2021federated} learned a sets of expert models and used them to construct personalized models.
-Meta-learning is also applied to learn a good initialized model that can be adapted to each client with a few steps of local training~\cite{Khodak2019AdaptiveGM,Chen2018FederatedMW,fallah2020personalized,Jiang2019ImprovingFL}.

-Instead of designing specific algorithms for personalized FL, \cite{yu2020salvaging,Wang2019FederatedEO} showed that performing post-processing (\eg, fine-tuning) to a generic FL model (\eg, $\bar{\vw}$ learned by \FedAvg) already leads to promising personalized accuracy.
-In this work, we further showed that, the \emph{local models} $\vw_m$ learned in \FedAvg and other generic FL algorithms are indeed strong personalized models.
+Instead of designing specific algorithms for personalized FL, \cite{yu2020salvaging,Wang2019FederatedEO,cheng2021fine} showed that performing post-processing (\eg, fine-tuning) to a generic FL model (\eg, $\bar{\vw}$ in \FedAvg) leads to promising personalized accuracy.
+We further showed that, the \emph{local models} $\{\vw_m\}$ learned in \FedAvg and other generic FL algorithms are strong personalized models.